anant-bhagat/Retail-sql-Analysis/README.md

 # Retail Sales & Profitability Analysis (SQL)

 ## 📌 Objective
-To analyze retail sales data and identify key drivers of revenue, profitability, and customer performance using SQL.
+To analyze retail sales data and identify key drivers of revenue and profitability using SQL.

 ---

 ## 🧰 Tools & Technologies
 - MySQL
-- SQL (Aggregations, CTEs, Window Functions)
+- SQL (Aggregations, GROUP BY, Filtering)

 ---